stormlovetao/xQTLimp/README.md

 ```

 #### 2. Molecule annotation file
 Molecule annotation file gives the physical position of each molecule on reference genome.
 This annotation file should start with a column name line that contains at least three columns – molecular_ID, start_pos, end_pos ...(optional columns), followed by lines of data entries.
 Each field of data entries must be separated by tab or white spaces.
-Header names can be changed.</br>
+Header names can be different with the example.</br>
 ##### Example:

 `molecular_ID`| `start_pos`| `end_pos`
 ------------------|-------|-------
 ENSG00000223972.4	| 11869 | 14412
 ENSG00000227232.4	| 14363	| 29806
 ENSG00000243485.2	| 29554	| 31109
 ENSG00000237613.2	| 34554	| 36081